magdalenaboch/academic-website/content/project/action/index.md

 ---
 title: Action observation
-summary: Another crucial ability for everyday social life is the ability to understand and predict another individual’s behaviour.
-It is again important for social interactions but also an important source for social learning.
+summary: Another crucial socio-cognitive skill is the ability to understand and predict another individual’s behaviour.
+In humans similar brain regions are active both when they perform or observe an action.
+Dogs are excellent at understanding human bodily cues and imitating actions of humans or conspecifics, but does their brain process these actions similar to humans?
+In this project, we compare the neural bases of action observation in dogs and humans to study a potential convergent evolution and their role for social cognition.

 tags:
 - ""